caofei351-ops/final_project/README.md

 ## Circular Buffer: Implementation and Execution

-This document explains how the Circular Buffer (Ring Buffer) is implemented and executed step by step.
+This part explains how the Circular Buffer (Ring Buffer) is implemented and executed step by step.

 ---